DRackSim: Simulator for Rack-scale Memory Disaggregation: Validation

-We perform the CPU validation for 1, 2, and 4-cores over SPLASH-\cite{7482078} benchmarks by spanning as many threads as the number of cores.
-Figure \ref{fig8} shows the CPU validation results with normalized IPC values of our simulator compared to the IPC values of Gem5.
-The IPC numbers of DRackSim are close to Gem5 IPC for most of the benchmarks and show a mean absolute percentage error of 17\% for all the core configurations.
-The variation is common among different simulators, as shown for the validation efforts in the past work \cite{6557148,8718630}.
-This could be due to the lack of support for fused micro-operations ( ), the pipeline depth, and the abstraction of actions performed during branch misprediction.
-Similarly, we validated LLC misses for all the workloads, as shown in figure \ref{fig9}.
-We only observe an unexpectedly large error in the case of \textit{contiguous\_ocean} with a 1-core CPU.
-Besides this, the mean absolute percentage error is around 3\% over all the benchmarks on 1, 2, or 4 cores CPU.
 We further perform an in-depth validation for the LLC misses with \textit{fft, fmm, and barnes} over a range of L3 configurations on a 4-core CPU, shown in figure \ref{fig10}.
-To maximize the misses at LLC, we also reduce the L2 size to 64KB.
+We also reduce the L2 size to 64KB to maximize the misses at LLC.
 Here also, we observe a slight variation in the LLC misses for DRackSim compared to Gem5.
 We observe a mean absolute percentage error of 11\% over all the configurations.
 The LLC misses are slightly inflated or deflated for some configurations, which could be due to the implementation details of the cache hierarchy.
 We do not implement a separate write buffer, so the caches must evict a block during the write-backs.
 Another reason can be using separate load and store queues in Gem5, whereas DRackSim has a unified load/store queue that can create a small difference in the total number of non-redundant loads and stores.
 These differences can generate variation in cache accesses, and inaccuracies can accumulate from lower-level caches to LLC.